Adelaide Ames: Biography

-Ames attended Vassar College from 1918 to1922, then studied at Radcliffe College, where there was a recently created graduate program in astronomy.
+Ames attended Vassar College from 1918 to 1922, then studied at Radcliffe College, where there was a recently created graduate program in astronomy.
 While in college, she aspired to become a journalist and reported for the Vassar Miscellany News, in addition to taking astronomy classes.
 Ames became the Harvard College Observatory’s first graduate student in astronomy in January 1923.
 Ames graduated in 1924 as the first woman with an M.A in astronomy at Radcliffe.
 Ames was a member of the American Astronomical Society and was elected to the International Committee on Nebulae and Clusters in 1928.
 She was a delegate to the International Astronomical Union (IAU) congress in Leiden, the Netherlands in 1928, and she was the secretary of the organizing committee for the subsequent congress of the IAU, which was held at Harvard in 1932.
 Originally she had planned to become a journalist, but she found no work in the area and instead accepted a job as a research assistant at the Harvard College Observatory (HCO), a position she held until her death.
 The focus of her work was the cataloging of galaxies in the constellations Coma and Virgo.
 In 1931, the finished catalog included nearly 2800 objects.
 This work earned her membership in the IAU Commission 28 on Nebulae and Star Clusters.

 On June 26, 1932, while vacationing on Squam Lake, Ames was taking a canoe tour with a friend on the lake when the boat capsized.
 She was presumed to have drowned and her body was found after a ten-day search on July 5, 1932.
 She died at the age of 32, and would later be interred at the Arlington National Cemetery.